 However, unlike other competing models (or the A370 wristband itself), the pulse sensor will only work when you are wearing the watch for training purposes, using a sport profile.

 Outside of sport mode it will only track activity, but will not include heart rate data.
 Clearly this is an important difference from what other competing products offer (and is becoming a basic feature), but Polar indicates that it will be included in the near future through a firmware update.

 Polar has updated the M430 firmware and already offers constant heart rate monitoring, showing maximum and minimum of the day.
 This same update also offers improvements to the sleep tracking mode.

-It is possible to display your heart rate at any time through the "My HR" menu, but for the moment the data you obtain there is for your eyes only, as it will not be synchronized with Polar Flow and recorded on the watch.
+There is a possibility to display your heart rate at any time through the "My HR" menu, but for the moment the data you get there is for your eyes only, as it will not be synchronized with Polar Flow and is not recorded in the watch.